Styrofoam and Polystyrene are amongst my favourite landscape construction materials.

 - Use heavy objects or clamps to push the material together achieving a long-lasting bond.
 (The pot the glue comes in, filled with glue or water, or a handy glass bottle makes a great weight if you don’t have clamps.
 If you do use clamps, place a piece of wood or thick card between the clamp and foam so as not to damage it).

-- If glueing two sections together, place a sheet of newspaper between them — think sandwich.
+- If gluing two sections together, place a sheet of newspaper between them — think sandwich.
 This will provide a much stronger join.

-- Insert pins and/or wire at angles through the boards to hold them in place while glueing.
-Remember to remove this before cutting them in future.
+- Insert pins and/or wire at angles through the boards to hold them in place while gluing.
+This prevents movement while the glue sets but remember to remove this before cutting them in future.

-At this stage, don’t worry about detail — this is just to get a rough shape and for subsequent layers where the detail will be added.
+When starting, don’t worry about detail, initially, just aim for to get a rough shape and for subsequent layers where the detail will be added.

-For the majority of my cutting, I use Nordstrand’s hot wire knife, available from Amazon here.
+For the majority of my cutting, I use a hot wire knife.

-This literally slices through the stuff and has the big benefit that it doesn’t create a lot of mess although the fumes of the melting Styrofoam/Polystyrene are toxic so this should only be done in well-ventilated spaces or outdoors.
+This literally slices through the stuff and has the big benefit that it doesn’t create a lot of mess although the fumes of the melting Styrofoam/Polystyrene are toxic so this should only be done in well-ventilated spaces or outdoors or with a suitable facemask.

 The one area this can’t be used of course is on internal areas where the long wire of the hot knife doesn’t reach or fit — such as caves and tunnels.
 For these I use a short serrated knife; a fruit knife (borrowed from the kitchen) is ideal.